cengc13/cengc13.github.io/_posts/2020-04-26-final-project-midway-blog.md

 ## <a href="#part-1-baseline-model" name="part-1-baseline-model">Part 1: The Baseline Model </a>

-Our goal is to take as input a comment text, and produces either 1(the comment is toxic) or 0 (the comment is non-toxic).
+Our goal is to take a comment text as input, and produces either 1(the comment is toxic) or 0 (the comment is non-toxic).
 It is basically a binary classification problem.
 The simplest model we can think of is the logistic regression model, for which we need to figure out how to digitalize comments so that we can use logistic regression to predict the probabilities of a comment being toxic.
 Next we will do a quick overview of the dataset, introduce the concepts of tokenizer, and go over the architecture of a baseline model.

 ### Dataset: Jigsaw Multilingual Comments